Latest News

 Shoulder season Summer crowds disperse but the weather usually remains settled and warm, making this a good time to visit.
 Walking and hiking Settled weather and smaller crowds make this an ideal time for hiking the Great Walks and other popular trails.
 Autumn colours In some areas, such as Central Otago, the changing colours of the leaves are a spectacular sight and a popular drawcard.

 For those seeking to enjoy a range of outdoor activities but wanting to avoid the height of the tourist season, autumn is a good choice for travel to New Zealand.
-The shoulder season is a good time for hiking, with temperatures milder than the height of summer.
-The Abel Tasman Coast, Heaphy and Queen Charlotte Tracks are open year-round, but the Milford and Routeburn Tracks close for the season in April.
+Autumn is a good time for hiking, with temperatures milder than the height of summer.
+The Abel Tasman, Heaphy and Queen Charlotte Sounds Walkway are open year-round, but the Milford and Routeburn Tracks close for the season in April.

 Winter (June – August)